Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Proposed Method

 \subsection{Sub-Band Discriminator}

-We introduce a SBD that discriminates multiple sub-band signals by PQMF analysis.
+An SBD is introduced that discriminates multiple sub-band signals by PQMF analysis.
 The PQMF enables the $n^{th}$ sub-band signal $b_n$ to contain frequency information corresponding to the range from $(n-1)f_{s}/2N$ to $nf_{s}/2N$, where $f_{s}$ is the sampling frequency and $N$ is the number of sub-bands.
-Inspired by this characteristic of sub-band signals, sub-modules of the SBD learn various discriminative features by using different ranges of the sub-band signals.
+Inspired by this characteristic of sub-band signals, the SBD sub-modules learn various discriminative features by using different ranges of the sub-band signals.

-We design two types of sub-modules: one captures the spectral feature’s changes over the time axis and the other captures the relationship between each sub-band signal.
-These two sub-modules are referred to as $\text{tSBD}$ and $\text{fSBD}$, respectively, in \cref{fig:avocodo_system}.
+Two types of sub-modules are designed: one captures the changes in spectral feature over the time axis and the other captures the relationship between each sub-band signal.
+These two sub-modules are referred to as $\text{tSBD}$ and $\text{fSBD}$, respectively, in \cref{fig:avocodo_system}a.
 The $\text{tSBD}$ takes $B_N$ as its input and performs time-domain convolution with $B_N$.
-By diversifying the sub-band ranges, we can design each sub-module to learn the characteristics of the specific frequency range.
-In other words, $\text{tSBD}_{k}$ takes the certain number of sub-band signals $b_{i_k:j_k}$ as its input.
-By contrast, $\text{fSBD}$ takes the transposed version of $M$ channel sub-bands ${B_M}^T$.
-The composition of $\text{fSBD}$ is inspired by the spectral features of the speech waveform, such as harmonics and formants.
+By diversifying sub-band ranges, each sub-module can be designed to learn the characteristics of a specific frequency range.
+In other words, $\text{tSBD}_{k}$ takes a certain number of sub-band signals $b_{i_k:j_k}$ as its input.
+In contrast, $\text{fSBD}$ takes the transposed version of $M$ channel sub-bands ${B_M}^T$.
+The composition of $\text{fSBD}$ is inspired by the spectral features of speech waveform, such as harmonics and formants.

-Each sub-module of the SBD is composed of stacked multi-scale dilated convolution banks \citep{NeuralPhoto} to evaluate the sub-band signals.
+Each sub-module of the SBD comprises stacked multi-scale dilated convolution banks \citep{NeuralPhoto} to evaluate sub-band signals.
 The dilated convolution bank contains convolution layers with different dilation rates that cover diverse receptive fields.
-The architecture of the SBD follows an inductive bias in that accurate analysis on speech waveforms requires various receptive fields for each frequency range.
-Consequently, we use different dilation factors prepared for each sub-module.
-Further details are provided in \cref{SBD}.
+Moreover, the SBD architecture follows an inductive bias as an accurate analysis on speech waveforms requires various receptive fields for each frequency range.
+Consequently, different dilation factors are prepared for each sub-module.